MicrosoftDocs/patterns-practices/patterns-practices/guide/7-composing-the-user-interface-using-the-prism-library-5.0-for-wpf.md

 You can then drag it onto the root element of the view, such as the **UserControl**, and have it set the **d:DataContext** property.
 You can also drop sample data collections onto items controls, and Blend will wire up the sample data to the control.

+> [!NOTE]
-**Note:** XAML sample data files are not compiled into or included in built assemblies.
+> XAML sample data files are not compiled into or included in built assemblies.

 #### XAML Resource